-A crucial part of future integrated and high-throughput sequencing equipment, is the packaging and system-integration.
-To finalize the flow cell, a cartridge with in- and outlets is fabricated to allow interaction with the outside world.
+A crucial part of future integrated and high-throughput genomic solutions, is the sensor chip packaging and system-integration.
+A cartridge needs to be manufactured around the chip with in- and outlets is fabricated to allow interaction with the outside world.
 This includes electrical and photonic signals and fluid ins and outs.

 There is not yet a standard sensor/microfluidic/cartridge integration solution available like for semiconductor chips.
 For each application, a tailored solution can be worked out.